-Along with your application form you must upload the following documents:
+Along with your application form, you must upload the following documents:

-4. A copy of your degree certificate.
+2. A copy of your degree certificate.

-The annual fee for this course is:
+The annual fee is £7,828.

 This information was correct at the time of publication.

-This degree is ideal for teachers and other people working with children aged 0-5.
-It will qualify you for more senior positions in teaching and educational management in schools and educational institutions around the world.
+The PGCE Early Years Teaching degree is ideal for teachers and other people working with children aged 0-5.
+It has the potential to qualify you for a range of positions in teaching and learning and educational management, in schools and educational institutions around the world.